-- Traffic congestion that causes the website to perform very slowly.
+- Traffic spike that causes the website to perform very slowly.

 1. View Cache from Google Search Results Page

-Follow these steps to get cached version of a webpage from Google Search.
+Follow these steps to get the cached version of a webpage from Google Search.

-- Type the URL or keywords related to the page in Google search field and hit enter.
+- Type the URL or keywords related to the page in Google search box and hit enter.

 - Choose the result entry that you want and click the downward facing arrowhead at the end of URL or breadcrumb.

 - Click on “Cached” from the context menu.

 When a cached page is displayed, the header section shows the date and time of the cache and a reminder that the current page could have changed in the meantime.
 You should also know that Google might omit the cached link if the owners have asked Google to not cache their websites and remove the existing cached version.
 Because the cached webpage is simplified for faster access, you will get missing backgrounds and broken images.